klosteinmann/felix.bauerschaefer.com/README.md

 	- Hammer.js     `// Adding touch gestures`
 	- Polyfill      `// cross browser support`
 	- Xajax         `// i just have no idea of Ajax that's why this might come handy`
+	- LBRY / PeerTube video player `// probably will come handy as I won't wanna code the feature for the video player myself`
+	- service worker `// placeholder for now as I can't really tell how hard this is gonna get and which one I might use here possibly googles`

 - TPC (third party components):

 	- Shariff      ` // very nice social media plugin`

 ##  Intent of project currently 15/01/2021 02:27
        personal website/blog